 \section{Conclusion}

 We present a novel understanding of the dynamics behind memorization in conditional diffusion models.
 We showcase the presence of an attraction basin that steers randomly initialized latent vectors towards a memorized output.
-We propose an approach to steer away from the attraction basin and detect the point at which the trajectory leaves the attraction basin referred to as the transition point.
+We propose an approach to steer away from the attraction basin and detect the point at which the trajectory leaves the attraction basin, referred to as the transition point.
 We show that applying CFG after the transition point leads to non-memorized outputs.
 We presented results in various scenarios such as the presence of data replication, fine-tuning on smaller datasets, and memorized examples found in existing pre-trained models to showcase its efficiency.

-To summarize, our method is simple, works well across all tested scenarios both in terms of image quality metrics and visual inspection, requires less computational time, and does not require altering the prompt.
+In summary, our method is simple, works well across all tested scenarios in terms of both image quality metrics and visual inspection, requires less computational time, and does not require altering the prompt.

 {

 }

 \maketitlesupplementary